vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 ## Formal methods for medical imaging

-This course focuses on a selection of topics that are at the edge between classical programming and fully-blackbox-driven AI.
+This course focuses on a selection of topics that are at the edge between classical programming and AI.
 For the "symbolic" part, we will study *model checking* (Clarke & Emerson, 1981; Queille & Sifakis, 1982).
 This approach, when applied to AI, diverts from the traditional "deductive" idea of symbolic AI using automated theorem proving and logic programming.
 Model checking emphasizes the pragmatic use of executable domain knowledge.
 In model checking, properties of a system (or, in our context, medical images and their features) are specified formally and then automatically verified against concrete models using efficient algorithms.
 As we shall see, this paradigm is particularly effective in Computer Vision, although such applications appeared only recently and in a totally unexpected way.

 <!-- SLIDE -->
 <!-- NOTES -->